Convex-Dev/design/cad/004_accounts/README.md

 ### Holdings

-The holdings field MUST be a BlobMap representing a mapping of Address to holding values.
+The holdings field MUST be a Index representing a mapping of Address to holding values.

 Holding values SHOULD be meaningfully defined by the respective address that set them.